fitbenchmarking/fitbenchmarking/docs/source/contributors/structure.rst

 and this directory holds the Dockerfiles.
 The Docker containers are hosted on Dockerhub.

-``BasicInstall`` holds the Dockerfile that is pushed to the repository ``fitbenchmarking/fitbenchmarking-deps``, the lastest of which should have the tag ``latest``.
+``BasicInstall`` holds the Dockerfile that is pushed to the repository ``fitbenchmarking/fitbenchmarking-deps``, the latest of which should have the tag ``latest``.
 This contains a basic Ubuntu install, with just the minimal infrastructure needed to run the tests.

-``FullInstall`` holds the Dockerfile that is pushed to the repository ``fitbenchmarking/fitbenchmarking-extras``, the lastest of which should have the tag ``latest``.
+``FullInstall`` holds the Dockerfile that is pushed to the repository ``fitbenchmarking/fitbenchmarking-extras``, the latest of which should have the tag ``latest``.
 This is built on top of the basic container, and includes optional third party software that FitBenchmarking can work with.

 The versions on Docker Hub can be updated from a connected account by issuing the commands: